 The Background Monitor

-The Background Monitor appears as a blue tab (or button) in the upper
+The Background Monitor appears as a blue tab in the upper

 right of your window to keep track of the data downloads you have